 Leaves are one of nature’s great nutrient recyclers.
-Throughout the growing season, they are food factories for trees and shrubs, turning sunlight and water into sugar.
-Then, as nighttime temperatures cool and the days shorten, the factories shut down and fall to the ground.
-In doing so, they return a wealth of accumulated nutrients back to the soil.
+Throughout the growing season, they are food factories for trees and shrubs, turning sunlight and water into stored sugar.
+Then, as nighttime temperatures cool and the days shorten, they shut down and fall to the ground.
+As they decompose, they return a wealth of accumulated nutrients back to the soil.

 In forest ecology, fallen leaves support entire ecosystems as they break down.
-Fungi have the primary responsibility for decomposing the tough cell walls, followed by earthworms and other terrestrial invertebrates that devour the fungi.
-Ultimately the leaf remains become part of the rich, dark, sweet-smelling earth that goes on to support future generations of plants and animals.
+Fungi have the primary responsibility of decomposing the tough cell walls, followed by earthworms and other creatures that feed on the fungi.
+Ultimately the leaf remains become part of the earth that goes on to support future generations of plants and animals.

-In our yards, leaves are every bit as useful.
-Plus, we have the ability to influence the decomposition process by moving, storing, shredding, and incorporating them with other compost ingredients.
-Following are some of the best ways to use fall leaves in your composting system.
+Gardeners have the ability to influence the decomposition process by moving, storing, shredding, and incorporating leaves into compost.
+Here are some of the best ways to use fall leaves as compost.